yandex-cloud/docs/en/audit-trails/tutorials/export-logs-to-splunk.md

       terraform plan
       ```

-      If the configuration is described correctly, the terminal displays a list of created resources and their parameters.
-If the configuration contains errors, {{ TF }} will point them out.
+      If the configuration is described correctly, the terminal will display a list of created resources and their parameters.
+If the configuration contains any errors, {{ TF }} will point them out.

-   1. Deploy the cloud resources.
+   1. Deploy cloud resources.
-      1. If the configuration doesn't contain any errors, run the command:
+      1. If the configuration does not contain any errors, run this command:

          ```
          terraform apply